…to the one not working, but believing on Him justifying the ungodly, his faith is counted for righteousness.

 (Mar 1:15 NIV)

 But we tried to attain it without Jesus.
-Now Jesus has come and in Him the Kingdom of God is “near”, “at hand” and immanent!
+Now Jesus has come and in Him the Kingdom of God is “near”, “at hand” or immanent!
 But it requires us to change our minds (repent).
 We must stop thinking it’s impossibile.
 We must stop thinking even God can’t help us.
 We must stop settling for fake public personas of fake goodness, fake love.
-We must not be resigned to cynical private self-concepts of “survival of the fittest” and it is not possible for me (or anyone) to consistently and genuinely love others.
-We must think and believe differently.
 We must think and believe that all things are possible for God and that, in Jesus, the Kingdom of God has come near.

-This good news so reaches into the core of the problem in the heart of every person that, I suggest, that anyone who doesn’t repent upon hearing Jesus Gospel, hasn’t really understood and believed it.
-This good news is so relevant to all of us, that only if we already believe the good news in full with no waivering, would we need to repent no further or again.
+This good news so reaches into the core of the problem in the heart of every person that, I suggest, that anyone who doesn’t repent upon hearing Jesus Gospel either hasn’t really understood or hasn’t believed it.
+Neither of which is surprising, which is why we need to see it the change in people we know or encounter Jesus somehow.
+Otherwise this Good News seems too naive rosy to be true.

-The problem of faith, is that human beings often don’t believe God because it SEEMS either too demanding of us or too good to be true – or both.
-Expressed as a faith issue: we don’t believe in God and we don’t believe the best of God and we don’t much trust God.
-Instead we’ve all grown up in families and in a world where there is a profound distrust of Him, even if we try to be religiously devout!
-For example, the Western Church especially has thought of God as ultimately less compassionate than we are (to the unbelieving dead), more tied up with rules and our transgressions that the priest is, and more intent on punishing the wicked that the cruellest tyrant, etc. When faced with trials and temptations we prefer to trust ourselves and to thereby retain as much personal control as possible.
-Jesus of Nazareth was amazed by Humanity’s lack of faith.
+Our lives before meeting Jesus contradicts that God is love.
+We’ve grown up in families and in a world where there is a profound distrust of God!
+Even the Church has widely thought of God as ultimately less compassionate than we are (to the unbelieving dead), more tied up with rules and our transgressions that the priest is, and more intent on punishing the wicked that the cruellest tyrant, etc. Plus, when repeatedly traumatised or let down by others, we prefer to retain as much personal control as possible.
+For whatever reasons, Jesus of Nazareth was generally appalled by Humanity’s lack of faith.

 CBT and transformation